orbeet-io/beaver/README.md

   value: true
 ```

-and another file that inherits from this base and want to have this chart enabled
+and another file that inherits from this base and wants to have this chart enabled

 ```yaml
 # example/configmapenabled/beaver.yml